drobertadams/GraphGen/README.txt

 			A -> C ==> C -> A;
 		}

-- Configuration - the Configuration class provides simple access to configuration options in the form Configuration.options[KEY].
-So in the above example, we could access Configuration.options['max_states'].
 - Production - this class provides a simple representation of a graph transformation production (e.g., A->B ==> A->C).
 The stores the graph on the left-hand side in Production.lhs, and the graph on the right-hand side